-Here are the 40 most innovative 3D printing companies in 2017, from pioneering 3D printer manufacturers to the best filament producers.
+Check out the 40 most innovative 3D printing companies of 2017, from pioneering 3D printer manufacturers to the best filament producers.

 With a new “SpeedCell” system and the industrial-grade “M2” 3D printer, Carbon 3D enters the realms of high-volume manufacturing.

 Carbon and adidas have just unveiled the Futurecraft 4D performance footwear, the world's first mass produced 3D printed product.

 The Silicon Valley startup Carbon announces new partnerships with DENTCA and DREVE, fortifying its position in the dental market.
 Through these collaborations, Carbon will introduce resins for customized dental products, including 3D printed dentures, gingiva masks, and trays.